Reform Prior Auth

 Let MSDC know you want to get involved via our form

-Contact your Councilmembers and tell them to support the bill
+Contact your Councilmembers and tell them to support the prior auth reform

 - Find your Councilmember here